-Table 1: Progression Policies for G rades of C- or Lower in NURS Courses If the student earns a/an Outcome C- in any NURS non-clinical course 1.
-Student must consult with faculty academic advisor AND BSN program coordinator for a revised program of study before registering for any other nursing courses.
-2. The revised program of study will create a new NURS course sequence for all NURS courses as well as a revised graduation date.
-3. Registration for the revised program of study will always be dependent upon space available in class sections.
-C- to D- in any NURS clinical course OR Dismissal from the program with the option to request a re-instatement recommendation from the Committee on Admission and Retention of Students C- to D- in any 2 NURS non-clinical (CARS). courses ALL CARS Recommendations are forwarded to the School of Nursing Director for a final decision.
-See Re-Instatement Policy & Procedures in Student Handbook C- to D- earned twice for the same NURS course Permanent dismissal without option for requesting reinstatement.
-OR C- to D- in a total of three (3) NURS courses OR E in any NURS course OR The second "W" from the same course constitutes a permanent dismissal
+If the student earns a/an Outcome

+C- in any NURS non-clinical course Student must consult with faculty academic advisor

+AND BSN program coordinator for a revised program of

+study before registering for any other nursing courses.

+2. The revised program of study will create a new

+NURS course sequence for all NURS courses as well as a revised graduation date.

+3. Registration for the revised program of study will

+always be dependent upon space available in class

+sections.

+C to D in our NUDG divis 1

+C- to D- in any NURS clinical course OR Dismissal from the program with the option to request a re-instatement recommendation from the

+OR Committee on Admission and Retention of Students

+C- to D- in any 2 NURS non-clinical (CARS).

+courses ALL CARS Recommendations are forwarded to the

+School of Nursing Director for a final decision.

+See Re-Instatement Policy & Procedures in Student

+Handbook

+C- to D- earned twice for the same Permanent dismissal without option for requesting re-

+NURS course OR instatement.

+C- to D- in a total of three (3) NURS

+courses

+OR

+E in any NURS course

+OR

+The second "W" from the same

+course constitutes a permanent

+dismissal